lxplaut/Src/README.md

-"GERMLINE uses a novel hashing & extension algorithm which allows for segment identification in haplotype data in time proportional to the number of individuals.
-(Base)(My contributions are added through branches)"
+"GERMLINE uses a novel hashing & extension algorithm which allows for segment identification in haplotype data in time proportional to the number of individuals."

 There is documentation for Germline throguh a doxygen program I made and on the Germline website.